 To turn on a skateboard effectively, you must shift your weight in the desired direction while maintaining balance on the board.
 This shift in weight, coupled with the angle of the trucks, is what causes the board to turn.
 Additionally, the placement of your feet on the board and the speed at which you are traveling can also affect your ability to turn.
 By understanding these basic concepts, you will be better equipped to learn and master the art of turning on a skateboard.

-Read Also: Best Waterproof Electric Skateboards for All-Terrain Fun
+Read Also: Best Beginner Electric Skateboards: Top Picks for New Riders

 Choosing the Right Deck and Trucks for Optimal Turning Performance